MrYsLab/s3-extend/docs/multi.md

 <img src="../images/multi-boards.png" >

-As the screen-shot above shows, it is possible to run multiple OneGPIO extensions at the same time and have the boards interact with each other.
+As the screenshot above shows, it is possible to run multiple OneGPIO extensions at the same time and have the boards interact with each other.

 This Scratch script will control the LEDs connected to an ESP-8266 and Raspberry Pi by monitoring the state of a switch on an Arduino.

-This script was run in a browser on a PC in off-line mode, allowing the Raspberry Pi to be controlled remotely.
+This script was run in a browser on a PC in offline mode, allowing the Raspberry Pi to be controlled remotely.

 **NOTE: **You may run a single micro-controller or all simultaneously on a single computer, but only a single instance of a microcontroller may be run at a time.
 For example,
-you may run a Raspberry Pi and an Arduino simultaneously, and use one to control the other.
+you may run a Raspberry Pi and an Arduino simultaneously and use one to control the other.
 However, you may not run two of the same type of controller at the same.

 Running